 The Evils of Inflation

 Perhaps most obvious is the debauchery of our currency.
-Largely as the result of profligate spending and shiftless fiscal and monetary policies, at home and abroad, our gold reserve, intended to insure national solvency and to promote dynamic economic equilibrium, has been depleted to the point where our government resorts to frantic maneuvers in the international money marts to avoid devaluation of the dollar.
+Largely as the result of profligate spending and shiftless fiscal and monetary policies, at home and abroad, our gold reserve, intended to ensure national solvency and to promote dynamic economic equilibrium, has been depleted to the point where our government resorts to frantic maneuvers in the international money marts to avoid devaluation of the dollar.

 Our maudlin foreign aid programs have served principally to buttress unstable authoritarian and socialist governments, to line the pockets of dictators and their henchmen, and to subsidize cutthroat foreign competition with our own industries.